myreen/tda283_website/pages/project.md

       compiler will call `llvm-as` and `llvm-link` to assemble and link.
     * Optionally, if you have chosen to implement a native code generator, the executable is `jlc_ARCH`, where `ARCH` is a CPU architecture such as x86.
-      The command `jlc_ARCH myFile.ll` should produce an assembly file `myFile.s` and an executable file `a.out`.
+      The command `jlc_ARCH myFile.jl` should produce an assembly file `myFile.s` and an executable file `a.out`.
     The compiler may be a shell script that calls files in `src`, or a symbolic link.